Controversial Clean Water Rule Revived in 26 States

 In 2016, the U.S. Court of Appeals for the Sixth Circuit ruled that it had original jurisdiction over challenges to the 2015 WOTUS Rule and issued a nationwide stay of the Rule.
-On February 28, 2017, President Trump issued an Executive Order directing the EPA and the Corps to review the 2015 WOTUS Rule and to publish a proposed rule rescinding or revising the Rule.
+On February 28, 2017, President Donald J. Trump issued an Executive Order directing the EPA and the Corps to review the 2015 WOTUS Rule and to publish a proposed rule rescinding or revising the Rule.

-In response to the Supreme Court decision, on February 6, 2018, the EPA and the Corps promulgated a rule suspending the effective date of the 2015 WOTUS Rule for a period of two years (the “Suspension Rule”) to give the EPA and the Corps time to revise their definition of waters of the United States.
+In response to the Supreme Court decision, on February 6, 2018, the EPA and the Corps promulgated a rule suspending the effective date of the 2015 WOTUS Rule for a period of two years (Suspension Rule) to give the EPA and the Corps time to revise their definition of waters of the United States.
 Several environmental groups filed a lawsuit in federal court in South Carolina challenging the manner in which the Suspension Rule was enacted.
-Attorneys general for ten states, including Maryland, filed a similar lawsuit in federal court in New York challenging the Suspension Rule.
+Attorneys general for 10 states, including Maryland, filed a similar lawsuit in federal court in New York challenging the Suspension Rule.

 On August 16, 2018, the federal court in South Carolina agreed with the environmental group plaintiffs that the government did not follow appropriate notice and comment procedures in enacting the Suspension Rule.
 The court enjoined the Suspension Rule nationwide, which means that the 2015 WOTUS Rule will be reinstated in 26 states.
-The Rule remains stayed in the other 24 states where two federal courts have issued preliminary injunctions against the Rule.
+The 2015 WOTUS Rule remains stayed in the other 24 states where two federal courts have issued preliminary injunctions against the Rule.

 The South Carolina ruling leaves industry members subject to inconsistent regulations, depending on the states in which they operate.
 In Maryland, the 2015 WOTUS Rule is in effect for now.
 But the roller coaster ride for the 2015 WOTUS Rule is not yet over.
-The South Carolina decision has been appealed to the U.S. Court of Appeals for the Fourth Circuit.
-In addition, a federal district court in Texas is currently considering a request by a coalition of farmers, foresters, and builders for another nationwide injunction to prevent the implementation of the 2015 WOTUS Rule.
-In the meantime, the EPA and the Corps are trying to finalize a repeal of the 2015 WOTUS Rule and develop a new definition of waters of the United States.
-Stay tuned and hold onto your seats!